mattmaniak/LostGlider/Design/GDD.md

 ## 4. Overview

 ### 4.1 Setting
-Skies.
+Beautiful Sky.

 ### 4.2 Plot
-Glider finds that is lost somewhere above the ground.
+Random glider finds that is lost somewhere above the ground.
 Then, it tries to fly as far as possible.

 ### 4.3 Characters
-- Lost Glider - a sailplane based on SZD-48 Jantar Standard 2/3.
+- Glider - a sailplane based on SZD-48 Jantar Standard 2/3.

 ### 4.4 Levels
 #### Clouds
-- Cumulonimbus.
-- Towering cumulus.
+Nicely visible entities those change the Glider behaviour.
+- Cumulonimbus - destroys the Glider.
+- Towering cumulus - increases altitude very quickly via cloud suck.
+- Nimbostratus - hides the Glider completely.

 #### Soaring Lifts
-- Thermal.
+A little less visible phenomenons than clouds.
+- Cold air - decreases altitude.
+- Thermal - increases altitude.
-- Wave lift.
+- Wave lift - increases altitude slightly and speed.

 ### 5. Gameplay
 Player attempts to fly as far as possible with the Glider using proper